TASCer/website-checker/README.md

 #### TEST STEPS

 1. Goes through all links in menu bar
-2. Completes the two html php forms to send request e-mail(s)
+1. Completes the two html php forms to send request e-mail(s)

    a.
 CONTACT form has captcha, not ran on production.
 Hardcoded in TEST

-4. Visits HOA page to get the last date and time rental data was updated
+1. Visits HOA page to get:
+   a.
+The last date and time rental data was updated

-4. Visits HOA and gets area and Legacy Parc Rental Percentages
+   b.
+Legacy Parc rental percentage

+   c.
+Rental percentage for all monitored communities

-5. Visits BLOG site and gets count of blogs on first page and latest blog title
+1. Visits BLOG site to get:

+   a.
+Count of blogs on first page

+   b.
+Latest blog post title

 src folder contains:

 1. Python files needed to run tests
+   - A managed option (create_broswer_managed) for creating driver/browser using [webdriver-manager](https://pypi.org/project/webdriver-manager/)

 assets folder contains: